 Updated: November 30, 2020

 If you’re facing a skin cancer diagnosis, especially basal cell carcinomas and squamous cell carcinomas, Mohs Micrographic surgery could be the best treatment for your condition.
-As a Mohs surgery specialist in the upper east side of Manhattan, New York, Hooman Khorasani, MD, performs this advanced surgical procedure by removing cancerous tissue one layer at a time until abnormal cells are no longer present in the area.
+As a board-certified Mohs surgery specialist in the upper east side of Manhattan, New York, Hooman Khorasani, MD, performs this advanced surgical procedure by removing cancerous tissue one layer at a time until abnormal cells are no longer present in the area.
 Due to his additional board certifications in cosmetic surgery and facial cosmetic surgery, Dr. Khorasani then expertly closes the cancer-free area and you go home to recover and rest.

 This specialized outpatient treatment offers a 99% cure rate — the highest cure rate for skin cancer — while preserving as much of your healthy tissue as possible.